 When the text is too close to the borders of the Pause Screen, you can add a border in the same color as the background.
 The text will automatically move a little to the center.

-It is possible to combine the Pause Screen with other interactions, which is very handy!
+It is possible to combine the Pause Screen with other interactions, like an image, buttons or some hotspots.
 Click here to learn more about this.